Jason Lee: Personal life

 Lee married actress and photographer Carmen Llywelyn in 1995.
 They divorced in 2001.
-Llywelyn later cited Lee's commitment to Scientology as the principal cause for their separation.
-Llywelyn wrote that their relationship collapsed when she revealed to her talent manager and fellow Scientologist, Gay Ribisi (mother of actor Giovanni Ribisi), that she had read A Piece of Blue Sky, an anti-Scientology book.
-Two days after her conversation with Ribisi, Llywelyn received a one-paragraph "disconnection letter" from Lee and was labeled a Suppressive Person.
+Llywelyn later said that his commitment to Scientology was the principal reason for their separation.
+Llywelyn wrote that their relationship collapsed when she revealed to her talent manager and fellow Scientologist, Gay Ribisi (mother of actor Giovanni Ribisi and actress Marissa Ribisi), that she had read A Piece of Blue Sky, a book about the reality of Scientology.
+Two days after her conversation with Ribisi, Llywelyn received a one-paragraph "disconnection letter" from Lee and was labeled a suppressive person.

 Following his divorce from Llywelyn, Lee became engaged to actress Beth Riesgraf.
-Together, they have a son, Pilot Inspektor.
+Together, they have a son, Pilot Inspektor, born in 2003.
 Lee states their son's name was inspired by "He's Simple, He's Dumb, He's the Pilot." by rock band Grandaddy.

 Lee married Turkish model Ceren Alkaç in California in July 2008.
 A month later, Alkaç gave birth to a daughter named Casper.
 The couple had their second child, a son named Sonny, in 2012.
 Their third child, a daughter named Alberta 'Birdy' Lee, was born in 2017.

-In 2016, Lee revealed he is no longer a Scientologist.
-When asked by The Guardian why he became a Scientologist he said, "Everybody wants answers, Everybody wants to feel less depressed or less anxious or they want to try to understand some issue that they might have with themselves."
+In 2016, Lee revealed that he is no longer a Scientologist.
+When asked by The Guardian why he became a Scientologist he said, "Everybody wants answers, everybody wants to feel less depressed or less anxious or they want to try to understand some issue that they might have with themselves."
 He added: "Ultimately, it was just not for me.
-That’s it.
-I wasn’t really involved going back many, many years now."
+That's it.
+I wasn't really involved going back many, many years now."

-Lee currently resides in Los Angeles, California with his family after living in Denton, Texas for four years.
-He is a 1/5th co-owner of the restaurant Barley and Board.
+Lee currently resides in Los Angeles, California, with his family after living in Denton, Texas, for four years.
+He was a 1/5th co-owner of the restaurant Barley and Board before its closure.